postsharp/Metalama.Patterns/doc/npc.md

 ### [AggregateAllChanges] (added)
 Using this attribute on a property will aggregate changes to the content of the property and report it as a change of the property itself.

-Currently this is supported only for `ICollection` and `ICollection[T]` and works based on a special `Item[]` property notification, therefore being fired when collection content changes.
+Because this was not a priority for general use, the feature is limited only to `ICollection` and `ICollection[T]` and works based on a special `Item[]` property notification, therefore being fired when collection content changes.

 ### Preventing false positives (added)
 In some uses, event notification for a property that did not changed is not desirable.